Banking · Personal & Corporate · Serbia Updated June 2026

 • Company tax identification number (PIB)

-• AML questionnaire — completed with bank's compliance team
+• AML questionnaire — completed with the bank's compliance team

-Corporate account opening involves an AML (anti-money laundering) compliance process.
-The bank will ask about the company's business activities, expected transaction volumes, and source of funds.
-We prepare you for these questions before the appointment.
+Corporate opening involves an AML process — the bank asks about activities, transaction volumes, and source of funds.
+We prepare you for these questions beforehand.

 How we help

-Opening a Serbian bank account as a foreigner involves more than showing up with a passport.
-Here is exactly what we manage on your behalf.
+Opening a Serbian account as a foreigner involves more than showing up with a passport.
+Here's exactly what we manage on your behalf.

-We advise on the best bank for your specific situation — based on your nationality, residency status, account purpose, and current bank policies.
-Not all banks are equally accessible to all nationalities at any given time.
+We advise on the best bank for your nationality, residency status, account purpose, and current bank policies.
+Not all banks are equally accessible to all nationalities at a given time.

-We provide a personalised document checklist before you prepare anything — so you arrive at the appointment with exactly what the bank requires.
-No wasted trips because of a missing document.
+A personalised checklist before you prepare anything — so you arrive with exactly what the bank requires.
+No wasted trips over a missing document.

-We book the appointment at the right branch with the right person — typically a relationship manager who handles international clients rather than a front-desk teller unfamiliar with non-resident requirements.
+We book the right branch with a relationship manager who handles international clients — not a front-desk teller unfamiliar with non-resident requirements.

-All Serbian-language bank forms are completed in advance by our team.
-You review and sign — you do not fill in Serbian forms at the bank counter under time pressure.
+All Serbian-language forms completed in advance by our team.
+You review and sign — you don't fill in Serbian forms at the counter under time pressure.

-We attend the bank appointment with you — handling all Serbian-language communication with the bank, translating explanations, and resolving any unexpected requirements on the spot..
+We attend with you, handling all Serbian-language communication, translating explanations, and resolving any unexpected requirements on the spot.

-We assist with online banking setup, help you understand your account documents (which are in Serbian), and are available for follow-up questions once your account is active.
+We set up online banking, help you understand your account documents (which are in Serbian), and stay available for follow-up once the account is active.

 Your money is protected